-Over the past seven months, we’ve seen a drastic shift in how we celebrate our kids’ birthdays.
+Over the past year, we’ve seen a drastic shift in how we celebrate our kids’ birthdays.
 We’ve had to say goodbye to big parties with all of their friends, outings to their favourite places, and even blowing out the candles on a cake.

 We’ve scrambled to find ways to celebrate our kids on their birthdays to keep the world as “normal” for them as possible.
 The virtual birthday celebration was quickly followed by the drive-through birthday party and physically distanced gatherings in larger outdoor spaces.

 But here’s the thing—our kids are missing their friends.
-As much as we’re missing the normalcy of heading into the office or dropping the kids off at school, our kids are wishing they could be spending time with their buddies.
+Even though they are (finally!) back in school, our kids are still wishing they could be spending time with their buddies the way they used to.
 And their birthdays are a reminder of just how much they miss them.

 I can’t stress this enough—kids LOVE balloons!
 And streamers!
 And banners!
 Go crazy and decorate your house the night before their birthday so when they wake up in the morning they are greeted by a birthday bonanza.
 It’s the perfect way to set the tone for an amazing day.